A HISTORY OF CRANEWOOD

 Built in 1836William Crane arrived in Sackville from Nova Scotia in 1804 as a young man, and soon became one of the most successful businessmen in the Chignecto area.
 He later became a judge, was elected to the New Brunswick House of Assembly, and became Speaker of the House.

-Crane began construction of this English country house 1836 near Crane’s Corner in downtown Sackville.
-Built in the Georgian style, it is made with red sandstone from a local quarry.
+Crane began construction of this English country house in 1836 near Crane’s Corner in downtown Sackville.
+Built in the Georgian style, and constructed with red sandstone from a local quarry.

 In 1838, he married Eliza Wood in London, and brought his English bride back to live in this beautiful stone building, which was not yet complete at the time.

 William Crane died in Fredericton in 1853.
-Soon after, Eliza returned to London, and the Crane home was left empty for several years.
+Soon after, Eliza returned to London, and the Crane home stood empty for several years.

-Cranewood with the original style roof; inset show the mansard roof installed by Josiah Wood.
+Cranewood with the original style roof; inset shows the mansard roof installed by Josiah Wood.

 When Wood died in 1927, the house was acquired by his eldest son, Dr. Herbert Mariner Wood.
-He moved in with his mother, Laura, and named the home Cranewood.
+He moved in with his mother, Laura, and named the home Cranewood, after the Crane and Wood families.
 In 1937 the mansard roof was destroyed by fire, and Dr. Wood restored it to the original 1836 style.

 In August of 2013, Mount Allison sold Cranewood to the Malcolm and Debbie Fisher family, long-time residents of the Sackville area.
 The family has a love for historic homes and properties, and endeavors to maintain as much of Cranewood’s original architectural integrity as possible.
-Renovations include extensive stonework restoration over the past few years, and new windows custom built to duplicate the original deesign.
+Renovations include extensive stonework restoration over the past few years, new windows custom built to duplicate the original deesign, a highly efficient biomass heating system along with other restoration and upkeep.

 William Crane